grantcary/little-engine/README.md

  - Skybox (equirectangular image)

 # Examples:
-All examples were run on an AMD Ryzen 7 3700x (8 core) CPU

-The title image contained 980 triangles and was rendered at 1920 by 1080.
-Render Time: 4m 13s
+The title image contained 982 triangles and was rendered at 1920 by 1080 with a ray depth of 10.
+Render Time: 12m 39s This same scene, rendered at 400 by 300, took 49s